Note: This article contains affiliate links for DoorDash. We may receive a commission for referring you to them.

 Early Access scheduling: Get first choice on DoorDash shifts

-By default, Dashers can see the Dasher schedule only 5 days in advance, so Early Access Scheduling can give you a one-day advantage over dashers who don’t have Early Access.
+By default, Dashers can only schedule hours up to 5 days in advance, so Early Access Scheduling gives you a one-day advantage over dashers who don’t have Early Access.

 For example, if you don’t have Early Access Scheduling and it’s Sunday, you can schedule hours for the following Friday (5 days away).